 The majority of our classes are accessible to everyone, regardless of flexibility or level of fitness.
 We offer a variety of classes so that students can explore different methods and achieve a diverse knowledge of all the benefits yoga has to offer.

 Our flow classes are essentially Vinyasa yoga and are for beginners to advanced students.
 Vinyasa means “breath-synchronized-movement,” and is a dynamic style of yoga that integrates rhythmic breath with conscious movement.
 Classes are vigorous, yet accessible, utilizing fluid transitions from pose to pose.
-Vinyasa flow increases strength and flexibility and relaxes the mind by releasing any blocked energy in the body.
+Our flow classes increase strength and flexibility and relax the mind by releasing any blocked energy in the body.

 A Vinyasa style class where intermediate to advanced poses and breath work are explored.
 Some knowledge of basic yoga poses and the sun salutations is recommended.
 These classes have less instruction and are more physically challenging.
 Modifications are always optional.

 Hatha Yoga is the physical practice of yoga using postures and conscious breathing in combination with mental focus.
 This practice helps to develop strength, flexibility, awareness, and a sense of well-being.
 These classes are great for practitioners of all levels.

 Our mindful morning practice is a less strenuous class consisting of basic postures coinciding with the breath.
-Slow Flow is ideal for anyone who enjoys a slower paced yoga class or wants to focus on alignment.
+Mindful Stretch classes are ideal for anyone who enjoys a slower paced yoga class or wants to focus on alignment.
 This class is suitable for everyone including beginners, seniors, women who are pregnant, practitioners recovering from injury, and anyone who desires a tranquil, meditative yoga flow.